 How Can Post-Marital Agreements Resolve Estate Planning Issues?

-Most of the time, clients who plan to marry or are already married desire to provide primarily for their spouses in their estate plans.
+Most of the time, clients who plan to marry or are already married want to provide primarily for their spouses in their estate plans.
 Therefore, there is no need for a prenuptial or postnuptial agreement.
-However, in those cases where a married or soon-to-be-married client wishes to provide primarily for someone other than their spouse or for charity, a prenup or postnup may be an essential part of the client’s estate plan.
+However, in those cases where a married or soon-to-be-married client wishes to provide primarily for someone other than a spouse or for charity, a prenup or postnup may be an essential part of the client’s estate plan.
 Having these documents prepared by the same law firm that is preparing your estate planning documents can provide a huge benefit to your overall estate.

 Need Comprehensive Estate Planning Services?
-Call San Jose Premarital and Post-Marital Agreement Attorneys
+Call San Jose Premarital and Post-Marital Agreement Attorneys.

 We welcome your inquiry regarding our estate planning services.
-For further information, or to schedule a consultation with a San Jose or Danville estate planning lawyer, contact Temmerman, Cilley & Kohlmann, LLP.
+For further information or to schedule a consultation with a San Jose or Danville estate planning lawyer, contact Temmerman, Cilley & Kohlmann, LLP.